jackiemann82/THM-Pineapple_Under_The_sea/Writeup.md

 Alias: whiteshd0w

-This is a box based loosely on everybody's favorite sponge that lives under the sea!
+This is a beginner box based loosely on everybody's favorite sponge that lives under the sea!

 ***Note: The IP address of your target machine will be different.
 Replace the IP address shown in the writeup below with the IP address of your target machine***